LukasKnuth/lknuth.dev/content/writings/three_levels_git_alias.md

 ```

 This declares a shell function `f` and then executes it immediately.
-Any options added when invoking the alias like `git sx src/` are captured by the function and are available using the dollar notation.
+Any options added when invoking the alias (like the folder to filter by) are captured by the function and are available using the dollar notation.
 The first option is available under `$1`, the second under `$2` and so on.
 To get all of them at once, we can use `$@`.